Clay-Ferguson/quantizr/QuantaAgent/README.md

 Developer teams can theoretically use a standard where (perhaps only temporarily) specific block names are required to be put in the code around all changes or specific types of changes.
 Then you can use AI to run various kinds of automated code reviews, security audits, code correctness audits; or even just get AI suggestions for improvement that specifically look at all the parts of the code involved in any bug fix or new feature that has been implemented and identified using `Named Blocks`.

-# Project Documentation
+# Technical Documentation

-Be sure to check the  [Docs Folder](/docs) for more information about this project and how to use it.
+Be sure to check the  [Docs Folder](/docs) for technical information about this project and how to run it.